Orchard Beach (Bronx): Robert Moses expansion

 To make the beach longer and more perfectly crescent-shaped, Moses decided that Hunter Island and the Twin Islands be connected to Rodman's Neck by filling in most of LeRoy's Bay, located west of Hunter Island.
 The deteriorated Hunter Mansion was demolished with the construction of the beach.
 The beach project involved filling in approximately 110 acre of LeRoy's and Pelham Bays with landfill, followed by a total of 4,000,000 yd3 of sand brought by barge from Sandy Hook, New Jersey, and the Rockaway Peninsula in Queens.
 Moses had originally wanted to use sand for the new land, but thought that waste from the New York City Department of Sanitation would be cheaper to use, so the material of choice was switched to landfill.
 Work on placing the fill began in early 1935, but officials opposed the use of garbage to fill in the land.
 The landfill was placed among Rodman's Neck, the Twin Islands, and Hunter Island.
 After the garbage began washing onto the beach through the as-yet-incomplete seawall, work on the filling operation was halted.
 The board allocated $500,000 for 1,700,000 yd3 of sand, and the rest of the land reclamation project was done using sand from Sandy Hook and the Rockaways.
 The sand-filling operations officially began in April 1936.
 Two seawalls were built: one made of boulders on the east side of the fill facing Pelham Bay, and a smaller wall on the west side facing LeRoy's Bay, now a lagoon.
 The fill was then landscaped with flowers, shrubs, and various genera of trees, while the naturally planted chestnut, oak, hickory, black locust, and black cherry trees on either side of the fill were kept as is.

 The beach was dedicated in July 1936 despite only being partially complete.
 The dedication attracted an estimated 18,000 beach-goers.
 Orchard Beach was set to open along with the upgraded Jacob Riis Park in Queens on June 19, 1937, but the openings were pushed back due to unfinished work.
 Both beaches were opened on June 25, 1937, the day after the opening of the Crotona Park Play Center.
 The opening was marked by a fireworks display that drew 15,000 spectators.
 The bathhouse pavilion at Pelham Bay Park also opened that year.
 Orchard Beach was completed in 1938.
-Later that year, the bathhouse and beach were damaged by a hurricane.
-Sewage from nearby City Island also seeped onto the beach, and Moses was threatening to close the beach until the city agreed to build a new sewage pipe for the island.
+Later that year, the bathhouse and beach were damaged by the powerful 1938 New England hurricane.
+Sewage from nearby City Island also seeped onto the beach, and Moses threatened to close the beach until the city agreed to build a new sewage pipe for the island.